alanesq/BasicOLEDMenu/README.md

 using only 5 io pins, a very cheap 128x64 SSD1306 oled and a rotary encoder board

 libraries used: Adafruit_SSD1306 and Adafruit_GFX
+See the "customise the menus below" section of the sketch for examples of how to use it.
+It gives basic menus, the ability to enter a numerical value or choose from a list of options.

 Thanks to:  https://create.arduino.cc/projecthub/yilmazyurdakul/arduino-oled-encoder-simple-menu-system-f9baa1
 which I used as a starting point for this project.

-See the menuItemSelections().procedure for where the menu can be customised including entering values via the rotary encoder.

 <pre>
  oled pins: esp8266: sda=d2, scl=d1